 Regardless of whether you choose a conventional or FHA loan, know that there are a few other costs you’ll need to be aware of.
 You'll have to pay closing costs, which are the fees associated with processing and securing your loan.
-These can vary depending on the price of the house and the type of mortgage, but you should budget between 3% and 6% of your home’s value.
+These can vary depending on the price of the house and the type of mortgage, but you should budget 3% – 6% of your home’s value.

 In This Article

 What Credit Score Is Needed To Buy A House?